stackpress/lib/docs/Queues.md

 | `queue` | `Item<I>[]` | The internal queue array (readonly) |
 | `size` | `number` | The number of items in the queue |

-### Methods

-The following methods are available when instantiating an ItemQueue.

-#### Adding Items with Priority
+### 1.2.
+Adding Items with Priority

-The following example shows how to add items with specific priority levels.
+The following example shows how to add items with specific priority levels for controlled execution order.

 ```typescript
 const queue = new ItemQueue<string>();